Paulossd/pharmaceutical_properties_and_environmental_fate/README.md

 If you use the analysis pipeline, please cite the associated article:

 **Tufoni, P., Monteiro, J. P.,  & Nunes, L. M.**
-*Pharmaceutical compounds at the surface water–groundwater interface: a systematic evidence synthesis of their properties and fate at the hyporheic zone.*
+*The hyporheic zone as a reactive control on pharmaceutical fate and groundwater vulnerability: a systematic evidence synthesis across the surface water–groundwater interface.*